It’s a game with a funny name, but the massive growth of pickleball’s popularity is no joke.

-Pickleball marked its 50th anniversary in 2015, and it’s come a long way from a made-up game that’s a hybrid of tennis, badminton, and ping pong to an activity taking place in parks, physical education programs and retirement communities all over the country.
+Pickleball is nearing its 60th anniversary, and it’s come a long way from a homemade game over the decades.
+It’s a hybrid of tennis, badminton, and ping-pong that is played in parks, physical education programs, and retirement communities all over the country.

-But, should you make room for pickleball courts in your community’s park or recreation center?
-We certainly think so!
+If you are designing or managing a recreation facility, you probably have some questions.
+Should you make room for pickleball courts in your space?
+What are the dimensions of a pickleball court?
 Here’s a closer look at a game many of its fans call “addictive.”

 The Pickleball Story

-Most sports come from humble beginnings.
+Most sports originate from humble beginnings.
 As the story famously goes, John Naismith hung peach baskets inside a YMCA gymnasium one rainy day and basketball was born.

-The story is often told that the Pritchard’s named the game after their dog, Pickles.
-But the family has set the record straight.
-Pickleball predates Pickles the dog, who was actually named after the game.
+The story is often told that the Pritchards named the game after their dog, Pickles.
+But, the family has set the record straight.
+Pickleball predates Pickles the dog, who was named after the game.

 “Nobody remembers how it came to be called ‘pickleball,’ but I think somebody needed a reason why it had that name and the dog story sounded good and eventually stuck,” Joel’s son, Frank Pritchard, said in 2005.

 A decade after that first game, Tennis magazine wrote about the emergence of pickleball and the first-known pickleball tournament took place in 1976.
-By 1990, it was being played in all 50 states, and today it is catching on in countries around the world.
-In fact, the first-ever US Open Pickleball Championship took place in 2016.
+Pickleball continues to grow—but, more on that later.

-Serves are hit underhand, must clear the non-volley zone, and the paddle should make contact with the ball from below the waist.
+Serves are hit underhand, must clear the non-volley zone (commonly referred to as “The Kitchen”, and the paddle should make contact with the ball from below the waist.
 Each side lets the ball bounce once after a service before volleying can begin.
 This is what’s known as the “double bounce rule.”

 Only the serving team can score points, and both members of a doubles team are given a chance to serve.
 The serving team switches sides of the court each time a point is scored.
 When the serving team commits two faults (one by each player), service goes to the opposing team.